balazskreith/ntrt/README.md

-# ntrt
-Network Traffic Rate Tracker
+# ntrt: Network Traffic Rate Tracker

 **What is it?**